 Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

-If you’ve searched “boiler cost and installation” or “boiler installation cost”, you’re probably not trying to become an expert.
-You’re trying to understand why quotes vary so much.
+If you’ve searched “boiler cost and installation” or “boiler installation cost”, you’re not trying to become an expert — you’re trying to understand why quotes vary so much in London.

 This page exists to resolve that tension.
-Not to sell you a boiler, not to push prices — but to explain where the money actually goes when a boiler is installed properly in London.
+Not to sell you a boiler, not to push prices — but to explain where the money actually goes when a boiler is installed properly.

 The mental mistake almost everyone makes